COVID-19 vaccine is here

 About SF’s vaccination rollout

-If you are eligible, sign up for an appointment to get a COVID-19 vaccine.
-Supply remains limited.
+If you live, work, or learn in SF, sign up for an appointment to get a COVID-19 vaccine.

 Help register visitors, or provide vaccinations if you have a medical credential.